We are currently accepting applications for the 2016-17 LEND program. To apply:

 language pathology, audiology, occupational therapy, or medicine.

-Graduate degree in one of the following disciplines: nursing, public health, social work, psychology, special education, education, speech language pathology, audiology, occupational therapy, or medicine.
-For Occupational Therapists, you have achieved an academic degree and training which constitutes basic professional level training.
+b) Graduate degree in one of the following disciplines: nursing, public health, social work, psychology, special education, education, speech language pathology, audiology, occupational therapy, or medicine.

 - Have long-term professional leadership goals focused in developmental disabilities and/or Autism Spectrum Disorder in Alaska.